The Fury (album)

-The Fury is the seventh solo studio album by English musician Gary Numan, originally released in September 1985, it was Numan's second release on his self-owned Numa Records label.
+The Fury is the seventh solo studio album by the English musician Gary Numan, originally released on 16 September 1985, it was Numan's second release on his self-owned Numa Records label.
 It saw him continuing to explore the sample-heavy industrial sound that he had developed for his previous album Berserker in 1984.

 Background, production and recording

 Although Numan's previous album Berserker had failed to make a notable commercial impact, Numan decided to continue with a similar sound for his next album.
 For the second time in his career he decided to team up with other people to produce his album, recruiting the Wave Team (Mike Smith, Ian Herron) as his co-producers.
 Colin Thurston assisted on the production of one track.

 The Fury continued with the highly sampled, metallic, industrial sound heard on Berserker but added layers of electro-funk that he had previously experimented with on I, Assassin (1982) and Warriors (1983).
 The style would become a crucial part of his music as the 1980s progressed.
 As on Berserker, the rhythm section is dominated by aggressive electronic percussion and usage of samples, but the fretless bass that had been an important element on the previous album disappeared almost completely, with only three tracks on the new album featuring real bass.
 The rhythm elements were balanced with the usage of the PPG Wave synthesiser, saxophonist Dick Morrissey (who had appeared on Warriors) again provided the more melodic elements, while guitars were virtually non-existent.
 Tessa Niles and Tracy Ackerman contributed female backing vocals, similar to those already heard on Berserker, which would be another continuing theme in Numan's work until the early 1990s.
 Of the album, Numan later recalled:

 The usage of sampling on the album is especially prominent on the album's anthemic opening track (and second single), "Call Out the Dogs", which uses several easily recognisable samples taken from the 1982 science fiction film Blade Runner.
 This marked the beginning of Numan's fascination with the film that would also resurface on his next three studio albums, Strange Charm (1986), Metal Rhythm (1988), and Outland (1991).

 Numan supported The Fury with a 17-date live UK tour in September and October 1985.
 No live albums or videos have been released officially from the tour.